 So with that: many of the proposals that came out of both the Left and Right back in 2010 were both very reasonable, even if they represented somewhat opposing sides of the spectrum.
 Each represented a different approach to a problem.
 The Right proposed shifting the costs toward the consumers and private sector, thereby using market forces to direct consumers to healthier lifestyles & private sectors to streamlining their operations and cutting costs.
 This could vastly reduce government costs if the government requires citizens to be responsible for themselves, and personal responsibility is something I can identify with.

 Of course, the drawback is that people aren't responsible (proof).
 People who don't get health insurance can still get sick; they can still get injured.
 And when they go to get healed... who pays if the patient can't?
-The way it's functioned in our country before is for the government to cover this cost... this adds up.
+The way it's functioned in our country before is for us to simultaneously bankrupt the patients & for the government to ultimately cover this cost... this adds up.
 I haven't heard a clear argument for what happens to these people if the government does not cover it, other than at a 2011 Republican Primary debate when Ron Paul very narrowly avoided the answer but the crowd offered it for him (video).